PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_advanced.md

 ## Upgrade Snapdragon

-For this step the files from the [Intrinsyc support](https://support.intrinsyc.com/projects/snapdragon-flight/files) website is required.
-Latest release that has been tested is `3.1.3.1`.
-It can be obtained after registering using the board serial.
+For this step the files from the [Intrinsyc support](https://support.intrinsyc.com/projects/snapdragon-flight/files) website are required.
+The latest release that has been tested is `3.1.3.1`.
+It can be obtained after registering using the board's serial number.

 ### Upgrading/replacing the Linux image